fxtsarah/CityBuddies/README.md

 _The 'site branch' is used to for GitHub Pages only.
 If you would like to use this repository, use main or backend._

-_The 'backend' branch contains a version of the website that utilizes Node JS + Express for the backend, but does not work on MacOS.
+_The 'backend' branch contains a version of the website that utilizes Node JS + Express for the backend.
 The functionality is the same as the main branch._

 ## Live site